Purushoth88/Selenium-Toyota-POC/README.md

 ###SOAP Services

-These libraries contain a <strong>SOAP API</strong> testing solution which leverages Java and W3C functionalities to dynamically build requests at runtime, modify the requests, transmit and receive SOAP messages, and parse responses for field-level values with which validation can be performed.
+These libraries contain a SOAP API testing solution which leverages Java and W3C functionalities to dynamically build requests at runtime, modify the requests, transmit and receive SOAP messages, and parse responses for field-level values with which validation can be performed.

 ###REST Services